claude9493/homepage2022/content/authors/admin/_index.md

 bio: Yun is currently a PhD student in Data Science and Analytics in The Hong Kong University of Science and Technology (Guangzhou).
 interests:
-  - Artificial Intelligence
+  - Graph Neural Network
-  - Computational Linguistics
+  - Recommendation System
-  - Information Retrieval
+  - Machine Learning
 social:
   - icon: envelope
     icon_pack: fas